 - 1 cup chocolate chips

-- In a large bowl, mix together the agave nectar, canola oil, egg, vanilla extract
+- In a large bowl, mix together the agave nectar, canola oil, egg, vanilla extract, orange extract, and orange zest.

 - Fold in the chocolate chips.

-- Drop batter by rounded tablespoons onto parchment-lined baking sheets.
+- Drop the batter by rounded tablespoons onto parchment-lined baking sheets.

 - Bake at 325 degrees F for 12-14 minutes or until the cookies are light golden brown.